EmmaYounan/Web-Animation/README.md

 ```

 By creating multiple ```<div>``` elements and giving them a position.
-I was able to animate them and create a heart rain effect using Keyframes animation in css.
+I was able to animate them and create a raining hearts effect using Keyframes animation in css, throug changing the top position and the opacity.
 ```css
 /* hearts animation */
 @keyframes heartOne {